 Webform allows several special values to be used as defaults when configuring a component.
 The special placeholders are commonly called tokens.
 The tokens Webform supports include:

-Note that Webform does not use the Token module for its replacements, so Webform's tokens may vary from tokens used in other modules.
+Webform 7.x-3.x and prior branches do not use the Token module for its replacements, so Webform's tokens may vary from tokens used in other modules.
 However, you can use the Webform Patched module to use Token module tokens.